 Sermon for the Fifth Sunday after Easter – May 6, 2018 by Fr.
-Alvarez
+Paul Alvarez Norton

 In the Name of the Father, and of the Son, and of the Holy Ghost.
 Amen